 This page is from APP, the official source of professional practice for policing.

 The police are the lead agency for collision investigation, and have the primary duty to investigate and establish the circumstances that have led to road deaths and life changing injuries.
 They must discharge their responsibilities to the coroner, the wider judiciary and family members.
 The investigation provides an explanation to family and friends of what has happened to the deceased and/or seriously injured.
-It should also be used to identify preventive measures to reduce further deaths and serious injuries on the roads (see National Police Chiefs' Council (NPCC) (2018) Policing our Roads Together – 3 Year Strategy 2018–2021).
+It should also be used to identify preventive measures to reduce further deaths and serious injuries on the roads (see the National Police Chiefs' Council (NPCC) National Roads Policing Strategy (2022-2025)).

 Forces should ensure that: